Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Evaluation

-\paragraph{Results on attacking multi-layer GNNs.} In this experiment, we evaluate our attacks against multi-layer GCN/SGC.
-Nettack is not applicable in this case.
-Figure~\ref{fig:GCN_4layer_attack} and Figure~\ref{fig:SGC_4layer_attack} in the Appendix show the attack success rate vs. attack budget against four-layer GCN and four-layer SGC on the three graphs, respectively.
-Similarly, we observe that our attacks with both known label and unknown label are effective and achieve close attack performance.
-For instance, when the attack budget is 6, our attacks achieve an attack success rate of greater than $90\%$ in almost all cases.
-Moreover, the difference of the attack success rate between Ours-KL and Ours-UL is less than $2\%$ in all cases.
+{\bf Attack performance on four-layer GCN/SGC.} In this experiment, we evaluate our attacks against multi-layer GCN/SGC.
+We denote Nettack that attacks a surrogate two-layer GNN model first and then transfers to attacking the target model as {\bf Surrogate}.
+Figure~\ref{fig:GCN_4layer_attack} and Figure~\ref{fig:SGC_4layer_attack} in the full version show the attack success rate of our attack vs. attack budget against four-layer GCN and four-layer SGC on the three graphs, respectively.
+First, similarly, our attacks with both known label and unknown label are effective and achieve close attack performance, and we thus show results with unknown label for simplicity.
+When the attack budget is 6, our attacks achieve an attack success rate of $\geq 90\%$ in all cases.
+Second, our attacks are more effective than the \emph{indirect} surrogate model based attacks.
+Specifically, our attacks have more than $10\%$ higher attack success rate than the surrogate model based attacks in almost all cases.

-Moreover, Figure~\ref{fig:GCN_4layer_time} and Figure~\ref{fig:SGC_4layer_time} in the Appendix show the running time of our attacks vs. attack budget against four-layer GCN and four-layer SGC on the three graphs, respectively.
+Moreover, Figure~\ref{fig:GCN_4layer_time} and Figure~\ref{fig:SGC_4layer_time} in the full version shows the running time of our attacks vs. attack budget against four-layer GCN and four-layer SGC on the three graphs, respectively.
 Our attack is efficient.
-For instance, when the attack budget is 6, it takes our attacks $\sim10$s on average to attack a target node on Cora and Citeseer.
+For instance, it takes our attacks less than $25s$ on average to attack a target node on the largest Pubmed in all cases.
+However, the surrogate model costs about $85s$, validating that our attack is much more efficient.

-\paragraph{Transferring our attack to other GNNs.} In this experiment, we study the transferability of our attacks, i.e., whether the attack edges generated by our attacks against GCN/SGC can be also effective for other GNNs.
+{\bf Transferring our attack to other GNNs.} In this experiment, we study the transferability of our attacks, i.e., whether the attack edges generated by our attacks against GCN/SGC can be also effective for other GNNs.
 Specifically, we use our attacks to generate the attack edges for each target node by attacking the source GNN (GCN or SGC), change the graph structure based on the attack edges, and adopt a target GNN to classify each target node on the perturbed graph.
 We select two additional representative GNNs, i.e., GAT~\cite{velivckovic2018graph} and JK-Net~\cite{xu2018representation}, as the target GNN.
-If a target node is also misclassified by the target GNN to be the target label, we say the attack edges generated by the source GNN for this target node are transferable.
+If a target node is also misclassified by the target GNN to be the target label, we say the attack edges generated by the source GNN are transferable.